-Risk for Infection Nursing Diagnosis & Care Plan
+Risk for Infection Nursing Diagnosis & Care Plans

-This article can help you determine what to consider when planning care for a patient with risk for infection.
+This article can help you determine what to consider when planning care for a patient who is at risk for infection.
 Patients at risk for infection are those whose immune system or natural defenses are compromised.
 These patients have inadequate protection from pathogenic organisms, and it is important to plan nursing interventions and care to provide additional protection and infection prevention.

 Care goals for risk for infection are focused on prevention of infection and patient education.
 Expected outcomes for a patient with a risk for infection diagnosis are the following:

-• The patient is free of infection as evidenced by vital signs within normal range and lack of evidence of infection such as swelling, redness, and purulent drainage from non-intact areas of skin.
+• Patient is free of infection as evidenced by vital signs within normal range and lack of evidence of infection such as swelling, redness, and purulent drainage from non-intact areas of skin.

 • Patient verbalizes understanding of behavioral and hygiene measures to prevent infection.